matthayes/anki_cloze_anything/docs/INSTRUCTIONS.md

 # Instructions

 This guide walks you through how to set up the fields and card templates for the Cloze Anything approach.
-Alternatively you can download [the shared deck](https://ankiweb.net/shared/info/1637056056), which was set up using these instructions.
+Alternatively you can download [the shared deck](https://ankiweb.net/shared/info/1637056056) as a starting point, which was set up using these instructions.

+**Note:** These instructions guide you through creating very basic front and back card templates that leverage the Cloze Anything system.
+The JavaScript library does not impose many requirements on how you set up these templates.
+You actually have a lot of freedom in how you customize them.
+The key requirements of the JavaScript library will be called out as we go.

 First, decide on the name for your field that will hold your cloze content.
 If you would like to use the plugin to help you edit your notes (strongly recommended) then the name should end in *Cloze*.
 If you don't care to use the plugin then there is no requirement for the field name (you can always rename later if you want).
 For the remainder I'll assume you're using `ExpressionCloze` as the field name.
 Create this field.